 It was not until the early 19th century that European acquaintance with the Arabian interior became sufficient to allow cartographers to plot these longstanding routes with confidence.

-In the course of the 19th century Western archaeology spread across the Middle East and Asia, with spectacular results.
-The new national museums provided a setting for the finds, most of which were in this period bought back to Europe, and put Orientalists in the public spotlight as never before.
+In the course of the 19th century, Western archaeology spread across the Middle East and Asia, with spectacular results.
+The new national museums provided a setting for the finds, most of which were in this period brought back to Europe and put Orientalists in the public spotlight as never before.

-Emile Prisse d’Avennes (1807-1879), a French Orientalist, author and artist, was one of these greatest Orientalists who spread interest in Europe with especially France and England.
+Emile Prisse d’Avennes (1807-1879), a French Orientalist, author and artist, was one of the greatest Orientalists who spread interest in Europe, especially France and England.

 The advance of the Arabs under the banner of Islam during the seventh century meant that itineraries and route maps were required for military campaigns.
 The ascendancy of Islam both reinvigorated scholarship and required more accurate assessments of time and space.